hillscottc/trivnode/README.md

 ## Database
 The db was originally created with the `load_mongo` command of the quest django app.
-A backup was created using `mongodump`:

-    $ mongodump --db trivnode --out dump
+A backup was created using `mongodump --db trivnode --out dump`, The output is stored in the dump directory of this archive.

 It can be restored with `mongorestore`.